Pay by Mail

 - Mail your check payment(s) using the return envelope provided with your bill.
 Do not send cash!

 - Partial payments are not acceptable.
-Payments must be for the full amount on the stub.
+Payments must be for the full amount of the taxes due as shown on the coupon.

-- The first stub must be used for payment before the second stub.
-Both stubs must be sent together if paying the entire bill at one time.
+- The first coupon must be used for payment before the second coupon.
+Both coupons must be sent together if paying the entire bill at one time.

-- If sending multiple checks for payment, be sure the total equals the amount due and all checks are included with the stub(s) in the same envelope.
+- If sending multiple checks for payment, be sure the total equals the amount due and all checks are included with the coupon(s) in the same envelope.

 - Send only the payment coupon with your check and keep the top portion of the tax bill for your records.
 If you do not have a tax bill, but know the 10-digit parcel number, you may mail a payment without an original tax bill as long as the parcel number is on the face of the check(s).

-- NEVER staple, fold, paper clip, tape, or glue your check to the coupon nor write on or mark on the front of the coupon except in the check box to indicate a change of billing address or primary residence is written on the backside of it.
+- NEVER staple, fold, paper clip, tape, or glue your check to the coupon nor write on or mark on the front or back of the coupon.

 - Each check should include the following to ensure proper posting of payment and will help us contact you if we have a question about your payment: